The best Razer laptops

 Lacks top-end power

-The Razer Book is an attempt to appeal to those who want the look and feel of a Razer laptop, but don't necessarily need all of the graphics oomph for gaming.
-The laptop is fitted with integrated Intel Iris Xe graphics, so this isn't a computer for gamers – and that's emphasized by the fact that the refresh rate of the screen tops out at a mere 60Hz.
+Looking for a cheaper laptop?
+The Razer Book was released in November 2020 to appeal to those who want the look and feel of a Razer laptop, but don't necessarily need all of the graphics oomph for gaming.
+It's fitted with integrated Intel Iris Xe graphics, so this isn't a computer for gamers – and that's emphasized by the fact that the refresh rate of the screen tops out at a mere 60Hz.

 However, you do get some benefits from not having a discrete GPU on board.
-For a start, the price is significantly lower than the other laptops on our list, and the overall chassis is smaller and lighter too.
+For a start, there's the lower price, and it's smaller and lighter too.
 With a 13.4-inch screen, it's the perfect laptop for tucking away in a bag or keeping with you while you hot desk around the office (or maybe even your home).

 David Nield